Pipeline#

 Atmospheric transmission is determined from the data itself:

-1. Extract ATM coefficients b(ν), c(ν) for both sidebands
+1. Extract ATM coefficients b(v), c(v) for both sidebands

-3. Fit PWV using grid search + Newton refinement (see Atmosphere)
+3. Fit PWV using grid search + Newton refinement with frequency-adaptive sigma weighting (see Atmosphere)

 4. Compute per-channel transmission and zenith opacity